The Colonial Home Guide to Heat Pumps

 I’m going to first talk about homes without existing ductwork, then homes with existing ductwork.

-Ducted upstairs: no wall units, so you get more wall space; also, your bathroom is conditioned.
+Ducted upstairs: no wall units, so you get more wall space.
 It generally looks nicer, and you get a bit more air mixing because air cycles through the return & gets redistributed through each room.
+You can condition the bathroom if you want1.
+However, you lose some attic space.

 Ductless upstairs: each room is an individual zone, so you get better temperature control.
 Also, you get more space so you can finish your attic if you’d like.
-However, you’ll need like, a small space heater for the bathroom.
 It’s also more efficient, since you don’t lose heat in the ductwork in unconditioned space.

-For this reason, a lot of contractors will recommended ducting the 2nd floor.
+For this reason, a lot of contractors will offer to duct the 2nd floor as an option2.
 Of course, that only makes sense if you’re not planning to finish your attic.

 Plans to Finish Attic